It’s that time of year again. It’s time to design the annual employee survey.

 To do this, you need to pick the right questions for your survey that provide the most amount of information.

-Here are 19 questions you should include in this year’s employee satisfaction survey and why they’re important.
+Here are 19 questions you should include in this year’s employee engagement and satisfaction survey and why they’re important.

 Questions on employee wellbeing